microsoft/vscode-docs/docs/other/unity.md

 ## Setup VS Code as Unity Script Editor

-Simply open up *Unity Preferences*, *External Tools*, then browse **Visual Studio Code** executable as *External Script Editor*.
+Simply open up **Unity Preferences**, **External Tools**, then browse for the Visual Studio Code executable as **External Script Editor**.

 ![Unity Preferences](images/unity/Unity_Preferences_External_Script_Editor.gif)

 > The Visual Studio Code executable can be found at `/Applications/Visual Studio Code.app` on OSX, `C:\Program Files (x86)\Microsoft VS Code\Code.exe` on Windows by default.

-**Unity now has built-in support for opening scripts in Visual Studio Code** as an external script editor on Windows and OSX.
-Unity will now detect when Visual Studio Code is selected an external script editor and pass the correct arguments to it when opening scripts from Unity and setup a default `.vscode/settings.json` with file excludes, if it does not already exist (from [Unity 5.5 Release notes](https://unity3d.com/unity/whats-new/unity-5.5.0)).
+**Unity has built-in support for opening scripts in Visual Studio Code** as an external script editor on Windows and OSX.
+Unity will detect when Visual Studio Code is selected as an external script editor and pass the correct arguments to it when opening scripts from Unity.
+Unity will also set up a default `.vscode/settings.json` with file excludes, if it does not already exist (from [Unity 5.5 Release notes](https://unity3d.com/unity/whats-new/unity-5.5.0)).

 ## Editing Evolved